XanMarta/workspace/README.md

 # Workspace

-This repository contains all neccesary tools to build my workspace in any environment.
+This repository contains all necessary tools to build my workspace in any environment.
 Those tools are Neovim, Font, Zsh configuration, etc.

 ### Lazyvim